Cavanna-dev/rock-paper-scissors/README.md

 - Validator.
 It is okay but maybe I should have used a form to do the workflow.
 I never used xhttp this way, and it was a good occasion to improve myself

+- The result of the game.
+I'm so bad at this.
+I mean, everything was clear in my head, until I reach this point and don't know how to deal with this.
+So sorry about this part, it's the worse for me.

 Thanks for reading and taking time for me btw.